univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 .. important::

-   If you want to run multiple Portal/UMC servers behind a load balancer, you need to run these commands on all UCS systems with UMC.
+   If you want to run multiple Portal/UMC servers behind a load balancer, you need to run these commands on all UCS systems.

    Since all the systems use the same OIDC client in this setup, make sure that the file :file:`/etc/umc-oidc.secret` has the same contents